uqlibrary/fez-frontend/README.md

 - user with expired token: http://localhost:3000/?user=uqexpired

 ## Deployment
 Application deployment is 100% automated using Codeship, and is hosted in S3.
 All deployment configuration (S3 bucket access keys, post deployment cache invalidation configuration) is stored within Codeship.
 Deployment pipelines are setup for branches: "master", "staging, "production" and any branch starting with "feature-".
+- Master branch is always deployed to staging/production
 - Deployments to production are hosted on https://espace.library.uq.edu.au/
 - Deployments to staging are hosted on https://fez-staging.library.uq.edu.au/
 - All other branches are deployed on https://development.library.uq.edu/espace/`branchName`/.